JaneliaSciComp/claude-howto/README.md

 # Janelia Claude-a-thon (Dec 16, 2025)

 > [!NOTE]
 > This are skeleton instructions for use during live training.
-View the [complete walkthrough](Walkthrough.md) for additional details.
+Everything you need to copy and paste is in this document.
+You can also view the [annotated walkthrough](Walkthrough.md) for additional details.

 ## Agenda